-On the field, 49er quarterback Colin Kaepernick, was leading a league-wide protest against that very anthem.
-As a fellow African-American man, he was sympathetic to Kaepernick and the Black Lives Matter movement, but as musician — and son of a war veteran — he felt the need to sing.
+On the field, 49er quarterback Colin Kaepernick was leading a league-wide protest against that very anthem.
+As a fellow African-American man, he was sympathetic to Kaepernick and the Black Lives Matter movement, but as musician—and son of a war veteran—he felt the need to sing.

-Brownlee decided to release a public statement on social media to express his dilemma and the outcome: he would “sing with the conflicting emotions that pull my heart.”
+Brownlee decided to release a public statement on social media to express his dilemma and the outcome: He would “sing with the conflicting emotions that pull my heart.”

-Helping Brownlee was Unison Media, a marketing and PR firm for classical musicians based out of WeWork Irving Place.
+Helping Brownlee was Unison Media, a marketing and PR firm for classical musicians based out of New York City’s WeWork Irving Place.
 Unison is managing to break new ground by bringing their clients into the mainstream and changing the way classical musicians are portrayed in the very spaces in which their music is performed.

 For Brownlee, that meant garnering media attention for the tenor and placing a classical musician at the heart of a hot-button political discussion.

-After graduating Brown with a degree in philosophy, Ousley travelled to France and Norway on an Arnold Fellowship to study classical music.
+After graduating Brown with a degree in philosophy, Ousley traveled to France and Norway on an Arnold Fellowship to study classical music.
 That love of music was nurtured at an early age by his mother, an opera singer, and his early exposure to Beethoven and Mozart.

-When he returned, a job had opened up in the classical division of music company, EMI and he was hired.
+When he returned, a job had opened up in the classical division of music company EMI and he was hired.
 “I just kind of fell into it,” Ousley says.

 From a business standpoint, Ousley found EMI’s approach to PR outdated.

 “I spent 10 years watching the record industry self-destruct,” he says.
-During that time, he learned everything about the business from marketing and PR, to website design and social media.
+During that time, he learned everything about the business from marketing and PR to website design and social media.

 Ousley realized classical music needed a PR makeover.
 And with Unison, he has set out to reshape the way people view it.